g0g0gizmo/.githooks/ALL_CHECKS.md

   - Blocks: Yes when new potential secrets are detected or when baseline is missing
   - Notes: Create a baseline once with `detect-secrets scan > .secrets.baseline` and audit with `detect-secrets audit .secrets.baseline`.

+- warn-if-lv-hooks-missing.hook
+  - What: If staged files include LabVIEW artifacts (vi/vim/ctl/lvclass/lvlib/lvproj, etc.) and LV Git Hooks are not installed, prints an install hint (non-blocking).
+  - Blocks: No
+  - Notes: Install LV Git Hooks with `pwsh ./install-lv-hooks.ps1`.
+Configure hooks in `.lv-git-hooks-config.json`.

 ## Prepare-commit-msg checks (before the editor opens or when message is prepared)

 - insert-issue-id.hook